 Interstate Compacts, Equitable Apportionment Decrees and Endangered Species Recovery Programs Flows Legally Available under Compact or Decrees for Future Development Year of Compact or Decree

-South Platte River Compact $\checkmark$ 1923
+South Platte River Compact \checkmark 1923

 Republican River Compact 1942

 Platte River Recovery Implementation Program

 South Platte River Compact - Divides the waters of the South Platte River between Colorado and Nebraska, giving Colorado the right to fully use the water between Oct.
 15 and April 1.
 During the Irrigation season, Colorado will deliver 120 cubic feet per second to Nebraska at the downstream end of District 64 and below the Balzac gage.
 If the flow is less than 120 cubic feet per second, Colorado must curtail junior diversions.
 The State Engineers are authorized to administer the compact.
+18 water each year to Nebraska.
+If the water supply of any source varies, the allocation also changes.
+19

 Republican River Compact - Divides the waters of the Republican River Basin among Colorado, Kansas, and Nebraska.
 Colorado is granted 54,100 AF of water each year.
-The compact allocates 190,300 AF of water each year to Kansas and 234,500 AF of water each year to Nebraska.
-If the water supply of any source varies, the allocation also changes.
-19
+The compact allocates 190,300 AF of water each year to Kansas and 234,500 AF of

-&lt;sup>18 Colorado Foundation for Water Education.
+18 Colorado Foundation for Water Education.
 Citizen's Guide to Colorado's Interstate Compacts.
 2010.